-SimplePractice offers 3 different subscription plans so you can choose the one that includes the features you need to help run your business.
+SimplePractice offers 3 different subscription plans so you can choose the one that includes the features best suited to help run your practice.

 These subscription plans are:

 - Begin with the basics for your private practice.
 Starting at $29/mo.

 - Simplify your practice with all of the essentials.
 Starting at $69/mo.

 - Expand your practice with every feature available.
 Starting at $99/mo.